kannan-raveendran-nair/pega-pe-docker/README.md

 # Docker for PEGA Personal Edition

+### Note: This project currently only supports Pega 8.3 personal edition (this might work with older verisons, but not guaranteed).

 This project is intended to help PEGA enthusiasts deploy and experiment PEGA PRPC Personal Edition using docker.

-This project has been tested against Pega PRPC Personal Edition 7.2.1 version on a Kubuntu 19.04 host OS.
+This project has been tested against Pega PRPC Personal Edition 8.3 version on a Manjaro 5.3.15 host OS.
 Those of you who intend to run this on a windows host might have to do some additonal setup in your docker installation to support linux images(these are easily searchable on the internet).
 These modifications are not specific to this project, but something that has to be done to run linux based docker images on Windows host OS.

 "Pega PRPC Personal Edition" will be refered to as "PEGA-PE" for the sake of simplicity in rest of the project & documentation.